 So limited cannot be.

-On January 22, 2017, I posted this article pessimistically predicting that the General Assembly would not do anything to address the courts’ determination that debtors may waive confirmation.
+On January 22, 2017, I posted an article pessimistically predicting that the General Assembly would not do anything to address the courts’ determination that debtors may waive confirmation.
 I also noted, hypothetically, that the legislature should, but likely wouldn’t, consider requiring confirmation prior to pursuit of a deficiency consequent to foreclosure of a judgment lien.

 Georgia law extols private property rights…for some.
 Many of those who fall on hard times, often due to no fault of their own, have little if any protection short of bankruptcy.
 That option itself imposes disabilities and stigmas moving forward.